 Veteran Affairs and GI Bill® Benefits

-Liberty University is authorized by the U. S. Department of Veterans Affairs to certify students who qualify for the Montgomery GI Bill (Active Duty/Selected Reserves), Survivors’ and Dependents’ Educational Assistance Program, Reserve Education Assistance Program, as well as those who qualify for the Post-9/11 GI Bill and Vocational Rehabilitation.
+Liberty University is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
+These benefits include the Montgomery GI Bill® (Active Duty/Selected Reserves), the Survivors’ and Dependents’ Educational Assistance Program, the Post-9/11 GI Bill®, and Vocational Rehabilitation.

-If you know you are eligible for one of these benefits, please click on the appropriate benefit located below for a step-by-step guide on how to use this benefit.
+If you know you are eligible for one of these benefits, please click on the appropriate benefit located below for a step-by-step guide on how to use it.
 If you are unsure of your eligibility or entitlement, please contact the U.S. Department of Veteran Affairs at (888) 442-4551.

-Once classes are certified and the tuition and fee amounts are reported by Liberty University to the U.S. Department of Veterans Affairs, any changes in enrollment will result in the student going into debt management with the U.S. Department of Veterans Affairs and their benefits being stopped until such a time where the debt is reconciled.
+Once classes are certified, and the tuition and fee amounts are reported by Liberty University to the U.S. Department of Veterans Affairs, any changes in enrollment will result in the student going into debt management with the U.S. Department of Veterans Affairs, and their benefits will be stopped until such a time where the debt is reconciled.

 Debt Management Letters

-If you receive a Debt Management letter, please send it to Liberty University’s Office of Military Affairs for us to review by fax: (434) 455-1287 or email: VAFinance@liberty.edu.
+If you receive a debt management letter, please send it to Liberty University’s Office of Military Affairs for us to review by fax at (434) 455-1287 or email at VAFinance@liberty.edu.
 An audit of your account can be conducted to determine if a refund is due to either you or the Department of Veterans Affairs.
 If the audit on your account determines that the debt is student debt, the portion that was overpaid may be refunded to your selected BankMobile refund preference by Liberty University so you can send those funds back to the U.S. Department of Veteran Affairs.
 This is in accordance with their policy.
 Please be advised that if you have a balance with Liberty University, overpayment funds may be used to help satisfy this balance first, before a refund is issued.

 If the amount refunded to your BankMobile refund preference for the overpayment does not match up with the amount the U.S. Department of Veteran Affairs is collecting from you, please contact the U.S. Department of Veteran Affairs at (888) 442-4551 to determine the cause.
 Once you have spoken with the U.S. Department of Veteran Affairs, please notify us at VAFinance@liberty.edu if there is anything we can do to resolve the situation.